MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-messaging-hub-vsrx-content.md

 - Use an Azure Resource Manager template (ARM template) to provision Azure infrastructure components.
 - Use Virtual Machines extensions to configure any other solution components on top of Azure infrastructure.

-## Pricing
+### Cost optimization

 To estimate the cost of the Azure resources that you need to run a SWIFT AMH, see [a sample cost profile](https://azure.com/e/d2e12d232edb49db85cf330f70ffd636).

 ## Contributors

-*This article is being updated and maintained by Microsoft.
+*This article is maintained by Microsoft.
 It was originally written by the following contributors.*

-Principal authors:
+Principal author:

 * [Mahesh Kshirsagar](https://uk.linkedin.com/in/mahesh-kshirsagar-msft) | Senior Cloud Solution Architect